yutannihilation/savvy/book/src/test.md

 always requires a real R session to work.
 But, don't worry, `savvy-cli test` is the tool for this. `savvy-cli test` does

-1. extract the Rust code of the doctests and test modules
+1. extract the Rust code of the test modules and the doc tests
 2. create a temporary R package[^1] and inject the extracted Rust code
 3. build and run the test functions via the R package